Continuing Inona's quest to stop the Necromancer

 “Your clothes will be cleaned and returned before you leave lady,” the servant said as she left.

-Inona had never felt treated so well in all her life; she put on the dress as the servants left her alone again.
+Inona had never been treated so well in all her life; she put on the dress as the servants left her alone again.
 Admiring herself in the glass; for the first time, she felt genuinely feminine.
 She examined her features , curiously somehow Inona thought the scarred tissue had shrunk a little or maybe it was wishful thinking.
 Turning as she heard a knock on the door again, no one entered this time.
 Inona went to the door and opened it.

 “Hello, Inona it has been some time since we last met,” Silena smiled.
 “You look well, and my you should wear a dress more often it suits you,” Silena said admiringly.